 Doing everything yourself is impossible, so this is absolutely crucial.
 Idea-wise.
 Trying to compete with a retail giant such as Amazon is next to impossible.
 Simple fact!
 Therefore, to become successful within this field, we came up with a very disruptive business idea where rather than doing the same we’re turning the e-commerce model on its head.
 Customers will browse the internet as per usual but once they found what they’re looking for, they’ll copy and paste the URL for that product into Flubit.com, and we’ll create a private, exclusive offer for that exact item but around 10% cheaper.

 Where do you see your business in 12 months?

-What is the very best advice you can give young entrepreneurs starting their own business?
+What is the best advice you can give young entrepreneurs?

 If you believe you have a great business idea, have done your research and have a credible business plan, go for it.
 But make sure you have people you can turn to for solid advice and ensure you are working with people who share your vision and you can trust implicitly.
 It could be one of the best moves you ever make and even if it fails you’ll probably regret not doing it more than giving it a go and not succeeding.
 Oh, and get thick skinned quick.